HL7/davinci-pct/input/pagecontent/index.md

 | GFE | The Good Faith Estimate is a notification of reasonably expected charges and billing codes for a scheduled or requested item or service.
 For a complete breakdown of what needs to be included in the GFE see [42 U.S. Code 300gg-136](https://www.law.cornell.edu/uscode/text/42/300gg-136)|
 | HIPAA |The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a federal law that required the creation of national standards to protect sensitive patient health information from being disclosed without the patient’s consent or knowledge.
 The US Department of Health and Human Services (HHS) issued the HIPAA Privacy Rule to implement the requirements of HIPAA.
 The HIPAA Security Rule protects a subset of information covered by the Privacy Rule. |
 {: .grid }

+### Dependencies
+This guide is based on the [FHIR R4]({{site.data.fhir.path}}) specification that is mandated for use in the U.S.

+In addition, this guide also relies on several ancestor implementation guides:

+{% include dependency-table-nontech.xhtml %}

+This implementation guide defines additional constraints and usage expectations above and beyond the information found in these base specifications.

+### Intellectual Property Considerations
+This implementation guide and the underlying FHIR specification are licensed as public domain under the [FHIR license]({{site.data.fhir.path}}license.html#license).
+The license page also describes rules for the use of the FHIR name and logo.

+{% include ip-statements.xhtml %}